02.09.2022 | Test your energy knowledge

 C – 3.3 gigawatt-hours

 When talking about electricity we have to differentiate between capacity measured in kilowatts and production, which is measured in kilowatt-hours.
-The plant at the Muttsee will produce an average of 3.3 gigawatt-hours of electricity annually with a capacity of 2.2 MW.
+The plant at the Muttsee produces an average of 3.3 gigawatt-hours of electricity annually with a capacity of 2.2 megawatt.
 This power covers the annual average consumption of 740 average four-person households.

-8. 4872 solar panels will be mounted on the Muttsee dam wall.
-How large is the solar plant?
+8. 4872 solar panels were installed on the Muttsee dam wall.
+How large is the area of the solar plant?

 The surface of the solar plant at the Muttsee corresponds to the size of about one and a half soccer fields.
 The Muttsee dam is extremely well suited for a photovoltaic plant thanks to its existing infrastructure, its orientation and its altitude:

-9. What's special about an alpine solar plant versus a plant in the lowlands?
+9. What's special about an alpine solar plant compared to a plant in the lowlands?

 A) It produces more power in summer